Facebook

 • If you own the automobile in your business, you will deduct actual expenses such as gas, insurance, maintenance, etc. You cannot deduct mileage and deduct actual expenses.
 You must choose one or the other.

-We could go on and on like Journey’s Don’t Stop Believing, but we need to move along.
-One more tidbit- rental cars used while doing a temporary duty assignment away from your tax home is a common CRNA tax deduction.
+One more tidbit!
+Rental cars used while doing a temporary duty assignment away from your tax home is a common CRNA tax deduction.

 Home Office

 The home office tax deduction by itself can be lousy.
 A typical business owner with a typical home will see $200 to $250 cash in their pocket with a home office tax deduction.
 Why?
 The bulk of the home office expense, such as property taxes and mortgage interest, are already deducted on Schedule A of your individual tax return.
-The $200 to $250 comes from insurance, HOA dues, utilities and maintenance that are otherwise non-deductible.
+The $200 to $250 comes from insurance, HOA dues, utilities, and maintenance that are otherwise non-deductible.
 We are not trying to value-assess your money, and certainly $200 to $250 is nice, but we want to illustrate that it is not some massive hammer of a tax deduction (but there is a caveat below).

 However, where the home office has a ton of tax deduction potential is mileage.
 This is the caveat alluded to earlier.
 Without a home office, your mileage or automobile expense to your contractor gig location is considered commuting and therefore non-deductible.
 Yeah, that stinks, but check the home office box, and boom, your mileage is suddenly business travel between work locations.

 Keep in mind that generally speaking, the Augusta rule where you can rent your house to your business tax-free for 14 days goes out the window when leveraging a home office.
 What is this August rule you speak of?
 If you rent your home to anyone, including your business or other businesses, for 14 days or less, that rent income is not taxable (yet the rent paid by others might be deductible for them… a little tax arbitrage).
 Holding Board meetings for a party of one 14 days a year is not going to fly.
-Hosting a monthly meeting among other business associates in an attempt to promote your own business, and garner more revenue, certainly works well (WCG has a Pampered Chef owner who earns about $100,000 each year, and she hosts monthly demonstrations in her home… perfect use of the Augusta rule).
+Hosting a monthly meeting among other business associates in an attempt to promote your own business, and garner more revenue, certainly works well (WCG has a Pampered Chef owner who earns about $100,000 each year, and she hosts monthly demonstrations in her home.
+The perfect use of the Augusta rule).

 Cell Phone and Internet

-Cell phone expenses are generally mixed-use between personal and business unless you have two cell phones.
+Cell phone expenses are generally mixed-use between personal and business, unless you have two cell phones.
 Same with internet.
 The business need for cell phones and internet connectivity is huge for CRNAs since managing cases and schedules is a continuous and require business activity.
 These mixed-use expenses are paid for personally and then reimbursed by the business based on a percentage of business use.

 Most CRNAs see anywhere from 60% to 80% business use for cell phones and internet.